Pau1Robinson/macro_term/README.md

 macro_term is a program for creating and using of macros and keyboard shortcuts. macro_term lets you create, save, import and even use macros while your using another application.

+## System information

+Made and tested on

+Windows 10 Home 64-bit (10.0, Build 18362) (18362.19h1_release_svc_prod1.190606-1842)

+Intel(R) Core(TM) i7-4700HQ CPU @ 2.40GHz (8 CPUs), ~2.4GHz

+16384MB RAM

+Intel(R) HD Graphics 4600

+NVIDIA GeForce GT 750M

 ## Installation

+Install pyinstaller using pip3 install pyinstaller and run build.sh for linux/osx or build.bat for windows

+You can also  install from the command line by typing the commands below in terminal or cmd.

+>pyinstaller --clean -f

 ## Running macro_term

-when starting macro_term you are able to specify a  .json file containing macros to be imported when macro_term starts.
+when starting macro_term from the terminal you are able to specify a  .json file containing macros to be imported when macro_term starts.
 To do this use the add --path file_path when running macro_term from the command line for example.

 > macro_term --path C:\my_folder\my_macros.json